Family of New Mexico man killed by police seek charges

 ALBUQUERQUE, N.M.
 (AP) — The family of a man shot and killed by police in northwestern New Mexico after they responded to the wrong address called Thursday for the officers to be charged with murder and the police chief to resign.

-Lawyers for the family of Robert Dotson issued a statement outlining their concerns and planned to talk more about their pursuit of justice at a news conference Thursday afternoon in Farmington.
+Lawyers for the family of Robert Dotson issued a statement outlining their concerns.
 They accused the Farmington Police Department of "wild use of force," saying there has been a lack of accountability.

 "We demand that changes.
 We want what happened to Robbie to also result in a better community for everyone in Farmington," attorney Shon Northam said in a statement.